ProjectTwentyFive/task-sourcing/README.md

 # Project Information

 ## About Project
 Taskr is task sourcing platform for people to outsource tasks to others who wants to make a quick living from it.
-Taskr is currently
+Taskr is built on Laravel framework using PHP 7.1 and currently developed by a group of five developers.

 ## Setting Your Dev Environment
 > ###### As this project is not meant to be production ready, it is advisable to perform the same steps below when deploying the application for production.